 Understand your cat might just not like to be touched

 If your cat keeps biting you when you pat them, they’re trying to tell you something.
-By taking the time to listen and try to figure out the cause of this behavior, you’ll be doing right by your cat and helping to ensure that they’re able to be comfortable in their home.
+By taking the time to listen and try to figure out the cause of this behavior, you’ll be doing right by your cat and helping to ensure they’re able to be comfortable in their home.